-This blog is a simple introduction to explain the K factor in viral growth.
-This is part of a series of blogs to explain virality in models
+This blog is a simple introduction to explain the K factor in viral growth for startup founders.

 You’ve heard of going viral.
 It’s this magical thing where you put something out into the world and without much effort, you are an overnight sensation.
 But underlying this ‘magic’ is an actual math formula (that’s simple and wrong, ha!).
 This blog will focus on explaining the basics of it through something called the K factor.